 |Trim Size / Pages||9 x 6 in / 512|

-It's December 24th, 1999.
-Byron Easy, a poverty-stricken poet, half-drunk and suicidal, sits on a train at King's Cross Station waiting to depart.
-In his lap is a backpack containing his remaining worldly goods - an empty wine bottle, a few books, a handful of crumpled banknotes.
-As the journey commences he conjures memories (both painful and euphoric) of the recent past, of his rollercoaster London life, and, most distressingly, of Mandy - his half-Spanish Amazonian wife - in an attempt to make sense of his terrible—and ordinary—predicament.
-What has led him to this point?
+It's 24 December 1999, Byron Easy, a poverty-stricken poet, half-cut and suicidal, sits on a stationary train at King's Cross waiting to depart.
+He has in his lap a bin-liner containing his remaining worldly goods - an empty wine bottle, a few books, a handful of crumpled banknotes.
+As the journey commences he conjures memories (painful and euphoric alike) of the recent past, of his rollercoaster London life, and, most distressingly, of Mandy - his half-Spanish Amazonian wife - in an attempt to make sense of his terrible, and ordinary, predicament...So what has led him to this point?
 Where are his friends, his family, his wife?
-What has happened to his dreams?
-And what disturbing plan awaits him at the end of his journey?Byron Easy is an epic, baroque, sprawling masterpiece of a novel—a unique portrait of love and marriage, of the flux of memory, and of England in the dying days of the twentieth century from a young British writer of exceptional promise.
+What happened to his dreams.
+And what awaits him at the end of his journey?Byron Easy is an epic, baroque sprawling monster of a novel, and a unique portrait of love and marriage, of the flux of memory, and of England in the dying days of the twentieth century from a young British writer of exceptional promise.

 Jude Cook lives in London.
 He studied English Literature at UCL, and was a musician and songwriter for the band Flamingoes.
 Byron Easy is his first novel.